Ryoto-Kato/MachineLearning_DeepLearning-fundamentals/README.md

 $$\hat{y_i} = argmax_c P(y_i=c| \mathbf{x_i}, k)$$

 - Weighted KNN (More robust compared to KNN)
-    - Sample which is far away from x, it will be accouonted less.
+    - Sample which is far away from x, it will be accounted less.
     - Sample which is close to x, it will be accounted more.

 $$P(y=c|\mathbf{x}, k) = \frac{1}{z}\sum_{j\in N_k(x)} \frac{1}{d(\mathbf{x}, \mathbf{x_j})} y_j$$